 5 Things You Need to Know About U-Values

-All windows on Sterlingbuild have a U-value rating.
-It's important to know what this value means, and how choosing the right one can benefit your window's energy efficiency all the time it is installed.
+All roof windows come with a U-value rating.
+It's important to know what this value means, and how choosing the right roof window can benefit your home during its lifespan.

-In an effort to help our customers understand the meaning of U-values fully, I've made the following “things to know” guide, with the aim to explain everything U-values.
+In an effort to help our customers understand the meaning of U-values fully, we've made the following “things to know” guide, with the aim to explain everything about U-values.

 1. What is a U-value & why is it important?